gmc-code/PC-microbit-micropython/docs/introduction/power_management.rst

 Deep sleep
 -----------------------

-| The code below uses button-A pressing to go into a deep sleep.
+| The code below uses button-B pressing to go into a deep sleep.
 | **wake_on=(button_a)** allows pressing button-A to wake it.
 | **ms=30 * 60 * 1000** is a 30 minute deep sleep.
 | **run_every=False** prevents run_every events to wake it.